Homesteading Family Logo

 #1 – Eat More Eggs

-It may seem obvious, but oftentimes we only think of eggs as breakfast food.
-Eating eggs for lunch or dinner is a great way to use up those extra eggs.
+It may seem obvious, but oftentimes, we only think of eggs as breakfast food.
+While I love my make-ahead breakfast casseroles (which all use up a lot of eggs), eating eggs for lunch or dinner is a great way to use them up.

-We love having eggs with dinner alongside savory sides or even making an omelet for lunch with whatever veggies we have on hand.
+We love having eggs with dinner alongside savory sides or even making a flexible frittata for lunch with whatever veggies we have on hand.

 #2 – Store in a Root Cellar or Cold Storage

-You may be surprised to know that eggs can be stored in a cool area for up to six months!
-Utilize spaces such as a cool closet, root cellar, pantry shelves, or even a shelf in the basement.
+You may be surprised to know that you can store fresh eggs in a cool area for up to six months!
+Utilize cool dark spaces such as a closet, root cellar, pantry shelves, or even a shelf in the basement.

-Place your unwashed eggs into an egg carton in a single layer, large end up, and leave them until you’re ready to use them.
+Place your fresh unwashed eggs into an egg carton in a single layer, large end up (eggs pointy side down), and leave them until you’re ready to use them.
+Always do a freshness check on your eggs if you’re unsure.

 #3 – Make Egg-Rich Recipes

-Using your eggs in a lot of egg-rich recipes such as French toast casseroles, custards, and bread puddings is a great way to not only use up a lot of extra eggs, but to disguise them so your family doesn’t get tired of eating so many eggs.
+Using your eggs in a lot of egg-rich recipes such as French toast casseroles, creamy corn pudding, custards, bread puddings, homemade mayo, or even this from-scratch pumpkin pie is a great way to not only use up a lot of extra eggs, but to disguise them so your family doesn’t get tired of eating so many eggs.

 #4 – Preserve Eggs in Food